-On each side of the center four magazines, I have a small enclosed utility pouch.
+I have a small enclosed utility pouches on each side.
 I can stuff my Vortex Solo monocular in one of these, admin items, or similar.
 To be honest, I go back and forth on keeping them there because I seldom use them.
 In fact, the one on my left sometimes gets in the way during drills.

 The rig has two flattened “pockets” on each end under the armpits.
 I can stuff two magazines in each of these spaces or my PRC-152 radio clone.